pietdaniel/settings/README.md

       better internet checks
       shell scripts to check root and install programs

+version 0.1.0 <br>
+Haven't updated this in a while going to do a bit of work for this

 version 0.0.5 <br>
 checks for window remap
 alias for root rm cp mv